StevenBlack/vocab/million-dollar-words.md

 ### vassal
 A subordinate.
 Not exactly a slave—more like a subject.
 From the feudal relationship between kings and their subjects.
-You could use the term sarcasti- cally to refer to the boss's assistants.
+You could use the term sarcastically to refer to the boss's assistants.

 ### vaunt